 Having said that, Image Relay and Dash have a lot of integrations in common including Shopify, WordPress, Hootsuite, Google Drive, Dropbox, Box and Slack.

 Dash also has some additional integrations that are particularly suited to ecommerce teams.
-These include Canva, Figma and Sketch.
+These include Canva, and Shopify.
 You can check out our full list of integrations to see how Dash fits into your tech stack.

-Image Relay vs Dash: User interface and user experience
+Image Relay vs Dash: User interface and user experienc

 We know that growing your online business is time-consuming.
 That’s why Dash’s user interface is super-slick and easy to use —meaning there are minimal learning curves for your users.